MohanadNasar/Pro-Wordle-Game/README.md

 <h3>Project Description</h3>

-<h5>In this project, you are tasked with implementing a modified version of the game Wordle, referred to as Pro-Wordle, using Prolog.
+<h5>In this project, we were tasked with implementing a modified version of the game Wordle, referred to as Pro-Wordle, using Prolog.
 Pro-Wordle consists of two main phases: </h5>

 Knowledge Base Building Phase: During this phase, players are prompted to input words along with their respective categories.
 Facts are added to the knowledge base using the predicate word/2, where word(W, C) is true if word W is associated with the category C. This phase continues until the player enters "done."